 - Intersection where the eater lives.

 You won’t know whether or not it’s an apartment building or single family home, or even a business or a residence.
-After you accept the order, you’ll be shown the orderer’s name.
+After you accept the order, you’ll be shown the customer’s name.
 Then drive to the restaurant and pick up the order.
-There’s likely a special place where delivery app orders are placed.
+There’s likely a special place for delivery app orders.

 After You Get the Food Order from the Restaurant

-- The UberEats app will show you the orderer’s full address.
+- The UberEats app will show you the customer’s full address.

-- You’ll see any special request notes from the orderer, like “Call my cell when you get here.”
+- You’ll see any special request notes from the customer, like don’t ring the doorbell.

 - Drive to the address and drop off the food.